Bob Denard: 1989 coup and subsequent trial

 In 1989, fearing a probable coup d'état, president Ahmed Abdallah signed a decree ordering the Presidential Guard, led by Denard, to disarm the armed forces.
 Shortly after the signing of the decree, a military officer allegedly entered president Abdallah's office and shot him, injuring Denard at the same time.
 A few days later, Denard agreed to leave the Comoros after meeting French businessman Jean-Yves Ollivier, and was evacuated to South Africa by French paratroopers.

 Denard then waited in the Médoc region, in France, for his trial for the murder of president Ahmed Abdallah in 1989.
-With his lieutenant Dominique Malacrino, he had to face charges in May 1999 for his role in the 1989 coup, in which, according to the French prosecution, president Ahmed Abdallah was killed on the orders of Denard because he was about to remove Denard as head of the presidential guard.
+With his lieutenant Dominique Malacrino, he had to face charges in May 1999 for his role in the 1989 coup, in which, according to the French prosecution, president Abdallah was killed on the orders of Denard because he was about to remove Denard as head of the presidential guard.
 The prosecution said Ahmed Abdallah was shot on orders from Denard during a faked attack on his palace on the night of 26 November 1989.
-But a few days before the trial, Abdallah's family dropped their suit, and finally Denard and Dominique Malacrino were acquitted because of lack of evidence.
+But a few days before the trial, Abdallah's family dropped their suit, and finally Denard and Malacrino were acquitted because of lack of evidence.
 The Comoros experienced its twentieth coup attempt since independence on the day that the trial began.

 Afterwards, president Mohamed Taki Abdulkarim declared that he refused Denard's return to the Comoros.